Thirumayam Fort: Architecture

 The fort originally said to have been a 'ring fort' with seven concentric walls has only four surviving now.
 The construction of the fort is of inferior quality as small blocks of stone were used along with bricks for the building of the fortification.

 The fort has three entrances; one on the north, another on the south and third on the east.
 The shrines dedicated to Hanuman, Sakthi, Ganapathi, Karuppar (guardian deities of the fort) are noticed on the southern side and shrine to Bhairava on the northern side.
 Halfway to the top on the right side a chamber which was used as magazine was noticed.
 Opposite to this chamber on the western slope of a boulder is a rock cut cell containing a linga on yonipitha, the spout of which is supported by the figure of a dwarf.

 On the top of the rock is a bastion with cannon of British origin.
 To the south of this Platform is a natural pond.
-On the southern slope there are two rock cut temples, one of them dedicated to Sri Sathyamurthy-Sri Uyyavanda Nachiar (Vaishnavite) and another to Sri Sathyagireeswarar-Sri Venuvaneeswari (Saivite), Which are historically and religiously more important.
+On the southern slope there are two rock cut temples, one of them dedicated to Sri Sathyamurthy-Sri Uyyavanda Nachiar (Vaishnavite), the Sathyamurthi Perumal Temple and another to Sri Sathyagireeswarar-Sri Venuvaneeswari (Saivite) the Sathyagirisvarar Temple, Thirumayam, Which are historically and religiously more important.
 To the northwest is another pond and to the southeast another tank.
 There are six more cannons mounted in the north, south and east gates.

-Historical Importance
+Historical importance

 The fortress is of great historical significance and was an important stronghold of rebel chieftains in the Polygar Wars.
 Oomathurai, the brother of Panchalankurichi chieftain Kattabomman was captured in this fort.
 The fort is locally known as Oomayan Kottai(fort of the dumb).
 The fort is maintained and administered by the Archaeological Survey of India as a ticketed monument.